Jeremiah33-3/MA1521-Notes/README.md

 - let f be dfined on R
    - lim(x-> ∞)f(x) is the value f(x) as x approaches positive infinity .
    - lim(x-> -∞)f(x) is the value f(x) as x tends to negative infinity.
-- graphical representations if there is finite limit as x appraoches infinity -> asymptotes (horizontal)
+- graphical representations if there is finite limit as x appraoches infinity -> asymptotes (horizontal, oblique...)

 13. Infinite limits, replacement rule
 - indeterminate forms: